Skip to main contentSkip to search

 • Filing an HRTO (Human Rights Tribunal of Ontario) complaint is free.
 There is no filing fee.

-• HRTO applications generally must be filed within 1 year of the alleged discriminatory act (such as being denied services or remaining on the waitlist).
+• HRTO applications generally must be filed within one year of the last alleged discriminatory event; deadlines and continuing-series claims are case-specific.

 Not Legal Advice